 Ireland Country Report

 Ireland’s business environment is efficient and the infrastructure network is reasonably well-developed.
 Dublin and Cork are particular magnets for foreign investment.
 One disadvantage is that consumer prices are among the highest in the Eurozone, undermining business competiveness.
-Although the position of public-sector trade unions remains strong, barely any mass industrial action causing serious business disruption has taken place since 2010.
+Although the position of public-sector trade unions remains strong, barely any mass industrial action causing serious business disruption has taken place over recent years.
 Despite the widespread public perception that corruption is prevalent at the local level, corruption is not a hindrance to everyday business activities.

-Although there is no precedent of jihadist plots, there is nonetheless a moderate risk of low-capability lone-actor attacks perpetrated by radicalised individuals.
-Despite recent anti-terrorism drills, it is unlikely that such an attack would be met with an effective and comprehensive multi-agency response.
-Jihadists may attempt to use Ireland as a staging post for attacks against the UK – regarded as a more high-profile target – because of the lower capabilities of its security forces and the ease of travel between the countries.
-Similarly, there is a threat of dissident republican groups using Ireland as an operating base, but only to carry out attacks in Northern Ireland.
+Although there is no precedent of major jihadist activity, there is nonetheless a moderate risk of low-capability lone-actor attacks perpetrated by radicalised individuals sympathising with non-state armed groups such as the Islamic State.
+Jihadists may attempt to use Ireland as a staging post for attacks against the UK – regarded as a more high-profile target – because of the lower capabilities of Irish security forces and the current ease of travel between the countries.
+Similarly, there is a threat of dissident republican groups using Ireland as an operating base, but mainly to carry out attacks in the UK region of Northern Ireland.

 Vaccinations required to enter the country